Our Favorite Intuitive Eating Books, Podcasts, and More!

 Curate your social media.
 We internalize images and messages that we’re repeatedly exposed to.
 Unfollow accounts that make you feel negatively towards yourself only show one kind of body or promote one “right” way of eating and accounts that encourage dieting or weight loss.
 You can also choose to limit the use of social media altogether.

 Set loving boundaries with others and with yourself.
-This may look like saying, “hey, we actually don’t talk about food or bodies that way in our family/at our house,” when food, diet, or body judgments come up in conversations.
+This may look like saying, “Hey, we actually don’t talk about food or bodies that way in our family/at our house,” when food, diet, or body judgments come up in conversations.
 Loving boundaries and good self-care for yourself may look like prioritizing adequate sleep or rest, time alone, doing some meal prep, or planning on the weekend to make things easier during the week.
 Work Week Lunch is a subscription platform with many meal prep recipes for people who don’t have time or prefer not to cook much during the week.
 Even better, it aligns with Intuitive Eating!

 Engage your senses.
 This could mean many things, but the key is to intentionally pay attention to the experience!
 Engaging your senses could mean being in nature, taking in your surroundings, wearing soft/comfortable clothing, aromatherapy, listening to music, etc.